cloud-on-prem/wingman/README.md

 ## License

-This extension is licensed under the MIT License.
+This extension is licensed under Apache-2.0.
+See the [LICENSE](./LICENSE) file for details.